beyond-code-github/Superscribe/documentation.markdown

         }
     }
         </pre>
         <p>Each call to this.Get, or any of the other method helpers ensures that the route graph is still constructed efficiently.
-Behind the scenes each route is 'Zipped' together (see the Fluent Api section) so that identical segments will be merged.
+Behind the scenes each route is 'Zipped' together (see the Fluent Api section) so that equivilent nodes will be merged.
 In the above example, we end up with a single "Hello" node with two edges.</p>
         <p>Finally you'll notice we've also got access to the route glue ʅ as a property of SuperscribeModule which works in the usual way.</p>
         <div class="well well-mini pull-center">
           <em>It is still possible to compose routes from parts within modules using the route glue, but doing so can go against the ethos of modules which is to make it easy to see what route a particualr handler serves.</em>